 In California, public schools are legally mandated to follow California Education Code that supports LGBTQQIA+ students, and ensure that schools are safe and inclusive learning environments.

 - Treat students equally, prevent and respond to reports of bullying, harassment, and discrimination, regardless of sexual orientation, gender identity or gender expression.

 - Respect students' dress and behavior that does not conform to stereotypes associated with their gender, with respect to the student dress code.

-- Provide access to school activities, spaces such as locker rooms and restrooms, that fit with their gender identity.
+- Provide access to school activities and facilities, such as locker rooms and restrooms, that fit with their gender identity.

 - Implement and provide access to gender-neutral restrooms, dress code policies, and classroom practices.

-- Provide students opportunities to speak out about LGBTQ issues, including wearing LGBTQ-affirming t-shirts, stickers and bracelets, and access information about LGBTQ issues on school computers, and to bring same-gender dates to prom.
+- Provide students opportunities to speak out about LGBTQQIA+ issues, including wearing LGBTQQIA+-affirming t-shirts, stickers and bracelets, and access information about LGBTQQIA+ issues on school computers, and to bring same-gender dates to prom.

-- Respect student’s individual choice to be "out" and be themselves at school, and seek their permission of when and to whom staff can discuss their LGBTQ identity.
+- Respect the student’s individual choice to be "out" and be themselves at school, and seek their permission of when and to whom staff can discuss their LGBTQQIA+ identity.

 If you or someone you know has been the victim of bullying or harassment in a District program or activity, please report the incident directly to your school site administrator.

 You may also report the incident by filing a Uniform Complaint.